You may have heard a lot about type 2 diabetes, but do you know what it actually does to your body?

 What happens when we eat carbohydrates, protein, and fat?

 Your blood insulin responds very differently to different macronutrients.
 Fat does not impact blood insulin levels.
-Carbs have a high impact, and protein impacts them moderately, but fat?
-No impact!
+Carbs have a high impact, and protein impacts them moderately, but fat has no impact.

 Type 2 diabetes is a disease of high blood sugar.
 It can also be thought of as carbohydrate intolerance or insulin resistance.
-That means when someone with type 2 diabetes eats carbohydrates, it causes their blood sugar to rise above what is healthy.
+That means when someone with type 2 diabetes eats carbohydrates, it causes their blood sugar to rise above a healthy level.

 Everyone has a different carbohydrate tolerance.
 One person may be able to eat a carb-heavy diet with no problem, and another may get blood sugar spikes and gain weight from eating very few carbohydrates.
 Both people can be healthy, as long as they are eating within their personal tolerance levels.

 What is a carbohydrate?
-It’s one of the main energy sources in many foods, including bread, pasta, fruit and starches.
+It’s one of the main energy sources in many foods, including bread, pasta, fruit, and starches.
 When carbohydrates are digested, they are broken down into glucose in the blood.
 You may know this as blood sugar.